Kreyparion/Astar-Kore22-Competition/README.md

 *By Julien Cardinal*

 ## Startup
-Run the **main.ipynb** file that plays the main agent against the top agent of the beta version https://github.com/w9PcJLyb/kore-beta-bot.
-I don't really use his code for any other reasons than to challenge mine.
-Thanks to him, it was a really good baseline to improve my code !
+Run the **main.ipynb** file that plays against the balanced agent.
+You can download the top agent of the beta version to have a more challenging opponent https://github.com/w9PcJLyb/kore-beta-bot.
+I wanted to thank him, it was a really good baseline to improve my code and get a sense to what should be done in the endgame.

 All the code is in **main.py**